thna2020/TradingStrategy/Glossary.md

 - If you have a risk-reward ratio of 1:3, it means you're risking $1 to potentially make $3.
 If you have a risk-reward ratio of 1:5, it means you're risking $1 to potentially make $5.
 You get my point.
 “You need a minimum of 1:2 risk reward ratio.”

+> RSI

+- The relative strength index (RSI) is a momentum indicator used in technical analysis.
+RSI measures the speed and magnitude of a security's recent price changes to evaluate overvalued or undervalued conditions in the price of that security.
+- An asset is usually considered overbought when the RSI is above 70 and oversold when it is below 30.
+- The RSI line crossing below the overbought line or above oversold line is often seen by traders as a signal to buy or sell.
+- The RSI works best in trading ranges rather than trending markets.

 ## S

 > Sell-side equity research